-Where annual refresher training is required for specific areas a record will be kept and updated to ensure that knowledge and skills are up to date.
+Where annual refresher training is required for specific areas or contained with job descriptions a record will be kept and updated to ensure that knowledge and skills are up to date.

-Curriculum / Subject Specific Health and Safety training is provided and records will be kept and updated to ensure that knowledge and skills are up to date.
+Curriculum / Subject Specific Health and Safety training is provided and records will be keptand updated to ensure that knowledge and skills are up to date.